Garland

 It was in 1953 that Jean Picart le Doux offered Chaye the opportunity to become his assistant and encouraged him to create tapestry cartoons: he would then produce numerous bucolic cartoons, as well as views of Normandy (Mont Saint Michel, Honfleur, regattas, …), of which he was originally from.

-These "as seen from above" compositions were characteristic of the artist; here, the fields overflown, a very summery geometrized landscape, are—by magnifying-glass effect (or metaphor)—associated with the plants (wheat, corn,…) that make them up.
+These “as if from a bird’s-eye view” compositions are characteristic of the artist; here, the fields seen from above—an intensely summery geometric landscape—are, through the effect of a magnifying glass (or metaphor), associated with the plants (wheat, corn, …) that make them up.

-Simon Chaye tapisseries contemporaines, Editions Librairie des musées, 2014, ill. p.80
+Simon Chaye tapisserie contemporaines, Editions Librairie des musées, 2014, ill. p.80